Mission

 Wendy Kozlowski

-Wendy Kozlowski is the Data Curation Specialist at John M. Olin Library.
-She is also the Research Data Management Services Group coordinator, and serves as the liaison between the RDMSG participants, the RDMSG management council and the RDMSG faculty advisory board.
-At Olin, Wendy’s work with Library Technical Services focuses on metadata issues related to the data curation lifecycle, outreach and consultation on information management and other needs related to research data.
+Wendy Kozlowski is the Director of the Research Data and Open Scholarship group at Cornell University Library.
+She is also the Cornell Data Services group coordinator, and serves as the liaison between the CDS participants, the CDS management council and advisory board.
+Wendy’s work focuses on data curation lifecycle issues, outreach and consultation on information management and other needs related to research data.
 She has a B.A. in biology from Boston University and a M.S. in ecology from San Diego State University, and spent 19 years in biology and oceanography research, working on multi-disciplinary data sets and with teams from numerous institutions both in and outside the United States.
-Areas of focus: data and metadata management, organization, preservation and access.
+Areas of focus: data curation, data and metadata management, organization, FAIR sharing, preservation and access.

 Whitney Kramer